ufs-community/land-DA_workflow/docs/source/DASystem.rst

    ``npx``
       Specifies the number of grid cells in the east-west direction.

-      ..
-COMMENT: "vertices" was used instead of cells originally...
-Are they vertices like in graph theory (where there are vertices and edges) or vertices like cells in a grid?

    ``npy``
       Specifies the number of grid cells in the north-south direction